 HEDIS, the most widely used performance measurement system for managed care, had not previously addressed either tobacco use prevention or medical interventions to help smokers quit.

-The Center for the Advancement of Health, Washington, gathered expert advice from more than 400 leading tobacco control researchers, epidemiologists, and performance measurement experts as well as representatives of health plans, consumers, and purchasing groups (see the Program Results Report on ID# 029354).
+The Center for the Advancement of Health, Washington, gathered expert advice from more than 400 leading tobacco control researchers, epidemiologists, and performance measurement experts as well as representatives of health plans, consumers, and purchasing groups.

 Ultimately, a panel of experts proposed two composite measures: